rar34/rar34/README.md

 JavaScript, HTML, CSS, and adept at optimizing code for performance and scalability.
 Skilled in utilizing Tailwind CSS to create beautiful and responsive designs.
 Experienced in collaborating with cross-functional teams to deliver high-quality software solutions.

-Skills: REACT / JavaScript / NodeJS / ExpressJS / firebase / HTML5 / tailwind CSS
+Skills: ReactJS / JavaScript / NodeJS / ExpressJS / firebase / HTML5 / tailwind CSS

 - 🔭 I’m currently working on MedCampOrganizer
 - 🌱 I’m currently learning NextJS